mercurius-js/mercurius/docs/integrations/nestjs.md

 This is just a short and rough example of how to get going with NestJS and Mercurius.
 There is a lot more to do and learn to get a fully running GraphQL API going.
 The code examples above, despite lacking some explanation, do show the potential of NestJS with Mecurius.
 AGain, we've only barely scratched the surface.

 If you'd like to continue with Nest and Mercurius and learn more about Nest, please do read the [documention on the NestJS website](https://docs.nestjs.com/).
 The two as a combination make a really great combination in terms of developer experience.

+Should you need any help with Nest, they have a [great support community](https://discord.gg/ErA7cNkK).